smuller/RaCUDA/README.md

     absynth-cuda [-eval] -metric <metric> [-param-file <param file>] <kernel>

 The above command runs the tool on the kernel <kernel>.
 The common options are:
-  * `-metric <metric>' use the supplied resource metric.
+  * `-metric <metric>` use the supplied resource metric.
 Supported metrics are:
      – divwarps: number of conditional instructions that cause a warp to diverge.
      – global: number of sectors read from/written to global memory.
      – shared: number of bank conflicts in shared memory.
      – steps: count number of abstract instructions executed.
-  * `-eval': run the tool in evaluation mode.
+  * `-eval`: run the tool in evaluation mode.
 In this mode, the tool does not perform a static resource analysis but rather simulates the execution of the kernel on a GPU and calculates the cost under th given resource metric using the cost model from our paper.
-  * `-param-file <file>': load parameters from <file>.
+  * `-param-file <file>`: load parameters from <file>.
 Parameters include block and grid size.
 For evaluation mode, initial values of any variables that affect control flow must be supplied.
 Parameter file is optional for analysis mode; default parameters will be used.
 Parameter files for each kernel are